octobook/gitbook-to-octobook-sample/manuscript/architecture/user_input/README.md

+---
-# The Elm Architecture + User Input
+title: The Elm Architecture + User Input
+---

 Your web app is going to need to deal with user input.
 This section will get you familiar with The Elm Architecture in the context of things like: